nexruem/nexruem/README.md.txt

-My name is Park, Gyeol
+My name is Park, Gyeol.
+Today's weather is so hot.